 SceneView

-The extent represents the visible portion of a map within the view as an instance of Extent.
+The extent represents the visible portion of a map within the view as an instance of an Extent.

 SceneView